metta-systems/libsss/doc/spec.md

 This packet type may be useful for zero-RTT session establishment.
 Several messages in this scenario may be not forwardly-secret, because initiator uses responder's long-term public key to box them.
 Only after we've received an INITIATE_ACK message with responder's short-term public key we could switch to proper forward-secret channel.

-**@todo** This part needs more work to define how these messages could be mixed with normal 1-RTT session establishment, how packet loss could be dealt with if INITIATE_ACK is lost, etc.
+**@todo** This part needs more work to define how these messages could be mixed with normal 1-RTT session establishment, how packet loss could be dealt with if INITIATE_ACK is lost, etc. It is not crucial at this stage of development however.

 ## 3.3 Describe possible values of magic field